-You’ve probably heard of the Instant Pot by this point.
-It is pretty much the kitchen appliance to own right now and for good reason.
-It’s convenient, easy to use, and produces tasty meals.
+You’ve probably heard about this magical kitchen appliance.
+It’s becoming increasingly popular because it’s convenient, easy to use, and produces tasty meals.
 What’s not to love?

 If you haven’t heard of the Instant Pot, let me introduce you to it.
 The Instant Pot is an electric, programmable pressure cooker with a bunch of settings that allow you to easily make a variety of dishes.
 You can make your fair share of not-so-healthy food in it (I hear it makes a killer cheesecake!), but it also makes cooking healthy dishes a breeze.

 Don’t you love it when recipes serve double duty?
-A single batch of Instant Pot Chicken Chili can give you two meals:
+A single batch of chicken chili can be enjoyed two different ways:

 Meal #1: Serve it as-is for a wonderful bowl of satisfying chili.
-Top each bowl with crumbled queso fresco (or sour cream), diced avocado, finely chopped radishes, and optional sprigs of cilantro.
+I recommend topping each bowl with crumbled queso fresco (or sour cream), diced avocado, finely chopped radishes, and optional sprigs of cilantro.

 Meal #2: Serve it as a base for hearty chicken tacos.
 Top with your desired toppings – all of the chili toppings work well, as does rice.
 (Note: The nutrition information for this recipe is calculated for the chili only, so if you go the taco route, keep in mind that the calories and carbs will increase.)